howech/gestalt/README.md

 the configuration names in the events are reported relative to the configuration object being listening to.

 Configuration objects also have a ready/invalid/other state.
-When everything about the configuration is loaded the way it expects that it should be, it enters a 'ready' state.
-If something has gone wrong in a way that might require some attention, it enters an 'invalid' state.
-Other states are possible - most configuration objects start in a 'not ready' state, but particular implementations might add some other special states.

 State propagates from children to parents and from contained objects to containers.
-The parent/container will become invalid if any of its children/contents become 'invalid'.
-Also, a parent/container will only become 'ready' if all of its children/contents are 'ready'.
-If no sub-configuration is invalid, but not all of them are ready, parents and containers become 'not ready'.

 On state transitions (and whenever further 'invalid' states are encountered) configuration objects will emit a 'state' message.
 The payload object is of the form:

 ```javascript
 { state: 'ready',